and3rson/telemux/README.md

     States are usually strings like "upload_photo", "send_confirmation", "wait_for_text" and describe the "step" the user is currently at.
     Empty string (`""`) shoulb be used as an initial/final state (i. e. if the conversation has not started yet or has already finished.)

-    For each state you can provide a list of at least one Handler.
+    For each state you must provide a slice with at least one Handler.
 If none of the handlers can handle the update, the default handlers are attempted (see below).

     In order to switch to a different state your Handler must call `u.PersistenceContext.SetState("STATE_NAME") ` replacing STATE_NAME with the name of the state you want to switch into.